SQLMenace/til/SQL-Server/Truncate Table Partitions.md

 This is new in SQL Server 2016.

-To truncate 1  partitions in a partitioned table
+To truncate 1 partition in a partitioned table

 ```SQL
 TRUNCATE TABLE PartitionTable1